 If you would like to perform payments with later capture, please contact your Bank 131 manager.

 The money is held for 5 days.
-If you do not debit it before the end of this period, thereby unblocking it, the money will be debited automatically.
+If you do not debit or unblock it before the end of this period, the money will get unblocked automatically.

-If you need the money to be unblocked and not debited after the hold period has ended, please contact your Bank 131 manager.
+If you need the money to be debited rather than unblocked after the hold period end, please contact your Bank 131 manager.

 Later capture payment scenario